 Emergency CareNumber: 719-846-9213

 Mt.
-San Rafael Hospital provides a 24-hour emergency service featuring a highly trained staff with a level VI trauma designation.
+San Rafael Hospital provides 24-hour emergency services featuring a highly trained staff with a level IV trauma designation.
 The Emergency Department provides an initial evaluation, stabilization, diagnosis, and treatment.
 Transfer to a higher level of care will be made if needed.

 Below please find the basic structure and expected flow of care when you visit the Emergency Department.